lightning/bolts/07-routing-gossip.md

 Nodes receiving a new `channel_announcement` or a `channel_update` or `node_announcement` with an updated timestamp SHOULD update their local view of the network's topology accordingly.

-If, after applying the changes from the announcement, there are no channels associated with the announcing node, then the receiving node MAY purge the announcing node from the set of known nodes.
+If, after applying the changes from the announcement, there are no channels associated with the announcing node, then the final node MAY purge the announcing node from the set of known nodes.
-Otherwise the receiving node updates the metadata and stores the signature associated with the announcement.
+Otherwise the final node updates the metadata and stores the signature associated with the announcement.
-This will later allow the receiving node to rebuild the announcement for its peers.
+This will later allow the final node to rebuild the announcement for its peers.

 Once the announcement has been processed, it is added to a list of outgoing announcements for the processing node's peers, perhaps replacing older updates.
 This list will be flushed at regular intervals.
 This store-and-delayed-forward broadcast is called a _staggered broadcast_